[This fragment is available in an audio version.]

 So when I sat down to write the code to traverse the automaton, I just couldn’t figure out how to make it work.
 I felt, as I often feel, that I’d gotten in over my head.

 Since I wasn’t smart enough to write down the correct automaton, I had to figure out how to code around the one I had.
-Sitting on the living-room couch in my Mom’s over-full house at Christmas 2014, I came up with this.
-Go check it out if you like reading code, but let me try to explain it…
+I came up with this.
+Let’s look at the code.

 The fact that the fields are sorted by name really matters here; as you work your way through the automaton, you never have to worry about transferring back to a previous state.